idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The state’s Judicial Branch also provides a standard child support worksheet form that interested persons can use to accurately calculate and estimate the child support amount.

-How do I apply for Child Support in Idaho?
+How Do I Apply For Child Support in Idaho?

 Individuals can also download and complete the Child Service Department application or request it via U.S mail from (1–800) 356–9868.
 Persons can mail their application to: